Long-Term Care Insurance – North Carolina

-No Medical Exam is required.
+Typically no Medical Exam is required.

 The information provides a brief, general description of the coverage provided by these policies.
 It is not a contract and certain exclusions and limitations apply.
 A complete statement of the coverage provided is found only in the policy itself.
-Policy coverage's, exclusions and limitations may vary in some states.
+Policy coverages, exclusions and limitations may vary in some states.

 For exact terms and conditions see: Long Term Care Policy series ICC1197062IC.